sybrendeuzeman/worldwide-travel-advices/Architecture/rough_ideas.md

 - [UK](https://www.gov.uk/foreign-travel-advice)
     - Website is [open source](https://github.com/alphagov/travel-advice-publisher) (good for the UK!!!).
 The website uses an [API](https://github.com/alphagov/travel-advice-publisher/blob/main/docs/further_technical_information.md).
 We should be able to reverse engineer this!
 - [USA](https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html/)
+    - Mweh, why not the empire as well.
+Seems at least doable.

+## Unified database
+In the basis we can use the same tables as in collection.
+- To build a historic collection, we can add a date of collection and indicator whether this is the last data collected from the specific government.
+- We should add a table with information on ISO 3166 country codes.
+- A table translating the labels from each government into a harmonized framework.
+- Add an AI-translation of information provided by each government (?)
+-

+## Visualization
+We have a database and after that we can think of many, many ways to visualize the data :).